goldstack/typescript-monorepo-boilerplate/packages/static-website-1/README.md

 ## Getting Started

-### Infrastructure
+### 2. Setup Infrastructure

-The first thing we recommend to do with a new module is to stand up the infrastructure for the module.
-For this, find the directory for this module in the `packages/` folder and navigate to this folder in the command line.
+To stand up the infrastructure for this module, find the directory for this module in the `packages/` folder and navigate to this folder in the command line.
 Then identify the name of the deployment you have defined in the Goldstack configuration tool.
 This can be found in the `packages/[moduleName]/goldstack.json` file.
 Look for the `"deployments"` property and there for the `"name"` of the first deployment.
 The name should either be `dev` or `prod`.

 In order to stand up the infrastructure, run the following command: